About this product

 Being fairly potent, this oil must be used with care (see under ‘precautions’ below).
 Its main action is on the nervous system and can be used to uplift the emotions.
 Add drops to a room vaporizer or inhale directly from the bottle for the relief of nervous exhaustion, insomnia, tension, and anxiety.
 It is particularly useful where the exhaustion has an overwrought element – perhaps as a result of overwork or prolonged exposure to a high-stress environment.
 Its effect on the limbic system is both strengthening and calming.

 For digestive problems – especially in cases where indigestion is caused by anxiety and tension – add drops to an appropriate aromatherapy blend and massage over the abdominal area.
 The oil’s antispasmodic properties will help ease a sense of constriction and relax the digestive system.
 Applied in the same way, it will also help treat constipation and flatulence and even help counteract intestinal infection.

-Drops of this oil can also be used in massage blends and compresses to treat muscular aches, pains, rheumatism and general weakness.
+Drops of this oil can also be used in massage blends and compress to treat muscular aches, pains, rheumatism, and general weakness.

-Use the oil in steam inhalation to treat coughs, colds, sinusitis and to clear catarrh.
+Use the oil in a steam inhalation to treat coughs, colds, sinusitis, and to clear catarrh.
 The oil is said to help restore a sense of smell.
-Absorbing the oil via steam inhalation can also be used to treat migraines, clear the mind and increase focus.
+Absorbing the oil via steam inhalation can also be used to treat migraines, clear the mind, and increase focus.

 Add a few drops to your bath oil to help ease muscular and menstrual pain and to help relieve arthritis and gout (basil oil helps minimize uric acid in the blood, and is therefore helpful in relieving the symptoms).